Adil hopes to deliver in final despite shoulder problem

 Take for example the case of Adil Rashid.

-The leggie has had his ups and downs but Morgan continued to trust him despite his below-par showing in the group stage of the World Cup.
+The leggie has had his ups and downs but Morgan continued to trust him despite his below-par showing in the group stages of the World Cup.

 Adil repaid his captain’s trust with a three-wicket haul against Australia as England romped to an eight-wicket triumph in the second semi-final at Edgbaston on Thursday.